 - a.
 Students are required, prior to initiation of Doctoral research, to complete training in Responsible Conduct of Research (RCR) and Protection of Human Research Subjects.
-The training includes completion of two sections of the CITI course (Protection of Human Research Subjects and Responsible Conduct of Research), attendance at the OUHSC IRB In-House Education Program, and successful completion of a one credit course in RCR approved by the Department. - b.
-Students are required to attend all departmental and College of Public Health seminars during the spring and fall semesters. - c.
+The training includes completion of the CITI course for Human Subjects Research (Social-Behavioral-Educational Basic module), and successful completion of a one credit course in RCR approved by the Department. - b.
+Students are required to attend all departmental and Hudson College of Public Health seminars during the spring and fall semesters. - c.
 Students are required to enroll in a minimum of six credit hours during the spring and fall semesters. - d.
 Students are required to achieve a working knowledge of methods, programming, and applications of computers as used in Biostatistics and Epidemiology.
-This knowledge may be acquired by formal class work or by experience acquired either before entering or during the course of the program.
-Completing BSE 5013 with a passing grade constitutes the minimum level of knowledge associated with this requirement.
+This knowledge may be acquired by formal class work or by experience acquired either before entering or during the course of the program. - e.

-- e.
 Students are required to achieve a basic knowledge of the biomedical sciences as they relate to human health and disease.
 This requirement may be satisfied in one or more areas.
 Any coursework needed to satisfy this requirement may be taken at this or another institution, either before or after entering the program.
 One example of an applicable course is Principles of Pathobiology (PATH 6024). - f.
 Tools of research that increase research proficiency are required.
 Research tools include competence in the use of computerized databases, and in the oral and written presentation of research data.
 The faculty will validate students' acquiring of tools of research as they assess students' performance on (1) the written qualifying examination, (2) the general and oral examinations, and (3) the dissertation. - g.
 Students must pass a written qualifying examination at the end of the first year of doctoral coursework, which must include BSE 5703 and BSE 5733.
 The qualifying examination will consist of two parts, each roughly four hours long.
-One part will focus on knowledge of statistical theory and mathematical statistics, and the other will assess ability to process, analyze, and interpret data collected to answer a research question - h.
+One part will focus on knowledge of statistical theory and mathematical statistics, and the other will assess ability to process, analyze, and interpret data collected to answer a research question.

+- h.
 Students must pass a General Written and Oral Examination. - i.
 Students must complete the defense of the dissertation within five years of the end of the semester within which the General Written and Oral Examination was successfully completed.
 If the time expires before the dissertation is completed, the coursework must be revalidated by retaking and passing the General Written and Oral Examination.